LukePenn97/fish-tank/NOTES.md

     * add a bunch of new fisheses?
     * SimpleFish
     * BiteFish
-  * maybe having fish produce fish-seeds is a good student exercise
+  * maybe having fish produce fish-seeds (EGGS???????) is a good student exercise
   * refactor methods to be better encapsulated
     * better use of properties and methods?
     * just smaller methods?